Zjarr/blog-server/README.md

 ## Naming convention & file structure
 - Files:
-	- `*unique-name*.subfolder.subfolder.folder.ts` where the `subfolder` and `folder` names must be the singular names of the file's parent folders.
-For example:
+	- `unique-name.type.filetype` where the `type` is the type of code that it is going to contain (function, hook, component, page, etc):
         ```
         .
         └── src
            ├── blog
            │  └── model
-           │     └── base.model.blog.ts
+           │     └── blog.model.ts
            │     └── query
-           │        ├── blog.query.blog.ts
+           │        ├── blog.query.ts
-           │        └── blogs.model.blog.ts
+           │        └── blogs.query.ts
            └── category
            .  └── model
-           .     └── base.model.categoty.ts
+           .     └── categoty.model.ts
         ```

 - Folders:
 	- These don't have specific names, use as required but they must be meaningful.
-For example, if you need an `lib` folder to store common values, use:
+For example, if you need an `utils` folder to store common values, use:
         ```
         .
         └── src
-           ├── lib
+           ├── utils
            .  └── values
-           .     ├── days.values.lib.ts
+           .     ├── days.value.ts
-           .     └── months.values.lib.ts
+           .     └── months.value.ts
         ```

 - Branches: